Claymore-Dual/Claymore-Dual-Miner/README.md

 * Advanced statistics: actual difficulty of each share, effective hashrate at the pool, and optional showing of estimated income in USD
 * DAG file generation in the GPU for faster start-up and DAG epoch switches
 * Supports all ethash mining pools and stratum protocols
+* Watchdog that monitors your GPU threads, if they stop hashing for a few minutes, miner restarts itself
+* Hash monitor, if 5 minute average hash falls under the value you define, miner restarts itself
+* Startup monitor, if miner can't init GPU's and start mining in a defined time, restarts itself or runs a user defined script
+* Monitoring of GPU temperature, and if a critical temperature is reached, that particular GPU is turned off until it cools down
+* Set system shutdown temperature, to protect your GPU's from overheating
+* API for rig monitoring